 Should I Buy a Used Rock Tumbler?

 Lots of people think about purchasing a used rock tumbler to save money.
-A used machine can be an intelligent purchase if you get a fair price and know how to determine if the tumbler is in good running condition.
+A used machine might be a good purchase if you have these three things going for you: 1) you get a fair price; 2) you are buying a tumbler that is still being manufactured; and, 3) you know how to determine if the tumbler is in good running condition.

 What Type of Tumbler Do You Need?

 It is very important to purchase a tumbler that is matched to your budget and to the number of rocks that you have to tumble.
 If you don’t need an extra large tumbler it is probably not a good idea to buy one – even if you get a fantastic deal on a used machine.
 Large tumblers are expensive to operate.
 For example, a 12-pound capacity tumbler uses one pound of grit for each grinding step.
 That large tumbler will cost a few dollars a week to operate – just for the grit.
 You will also have an expense for rough and electricity.
 (See our article on the costs of running a rock tumbler.)

 If you have lots of rough to tumble, a tiny tumbler is going to frustrate you.
 If you have twenty pounds of rough, a tiny tumbler that processes two pounds will take nearly a year to work through your rough!

 First check the electrical cord and motor to make sure that they are in perfect condition.
 If they have any burn marks, melting, cuts, modifications or anything suspicious, I would not buy the tumbler.
 You don’t want to buy a tumbler that might have an electrical problem.
 I would also reject a motor that has rusty metal parts or looks like it has been stored or operated in a dirty environment.